Answer These Questions to Craft a Compelling Grant Proposal

 A foundation exists to give money away in alignment with a specific philanthropic vision.
 The board of trustees’ responsibility is to make sure its grantmaking aligns with the overall philanthropic vision, usually set by the founder or founder’s family at the time of formation.
 A program officer’s job (or trustee, if there is no staff) is to find groups doing work that can help achieve the vision.

-Think of foundation staff and trustees as working alongside you in the community of organizations who care a specific issue.
+Think of foundation staff and trustees as working alongside you in the community of organizations who care about a specific issue.
 You’re working toward the same goal, using different tools.
-Your tools are the activities your organization carries out; their tool is funding a set of organizations.
+Your tools are the programs and activities your organization carries out; their tool is funding a set of organizations to do those activities.

-When a program officer reviews a proposal, they are looking to understand how your organization’s work fits within the overall suite of approaches they’re already funding.
+When a program officer reviews a proposal, they are looking to understand how your organization’s work fits within the overall suite of activities they’re already funding.
 That’s where you need to focus.

 That’s a good first step…. but you can’t stop there.
 The foundation you’re applying to already funds environmental causes, and the program officer and trustees already know why parks are important.
 What they don’t know is what your organization is doing about parks, and how you would fit into their existing grant portfolio.